mahmoud/face/DESIGN.md

 displays.

 If a command has subcommands, then the automatic help should manifest as a subcommand.
 Otherwise, it should be a longform flag like --help.
+In a subcommand setting, the short "usage" message that pops up when an invalid command is issued should recommend typing "cmd help" for more options.

 ## zfs-style help